quartzbio/quartzbio.edp/examples/secure_shiny_app/README.md

 First, [create a shinyapps account](https://www.shinyapps.io/admin/#/signup).
 Follow the instructions to install `rsconnect` and log in with your credentials.

-Make sure you create your SolveBio app and set up your `.Renviron` file (see the section above) before deploying.
+Make sure you create your QuartzBio EDP app and set up your `.Renviron` file (see the section above) before deploying.

 To deploy, open R in the app's directory and run: